Baanaaana/ha-blueprint/README.md

 4. Configure the desired actions for each button press

 #### Notes
-- Requires ZHA or MQTT integration
 - Compatible with:
   - IKEA SOMRIG shortcut button
   - IKEA SOMRIG shortcut button (E2213)

 ### Switch - IKEA RODRET - two button remote

-This blueprint allows you to control your home with an IKEA RODRET remote using ZHA or MQTT integration.
+This blueprint allows you to control your home with an IKEA RODRET remote using ZHA integration.
 Each button (top and bottom) can be configured with short press, double press, long press, and release after long press actions.

 #### Features
 - Configure actions for all 8 possible button combinations: